idfive/Developer-Documentation/docs/challenges/vue-challenge.md

 ## Deliverables

 - Link to git repository containing the custom application only.
 Full commit history desired.
-- Link to a hosted version of the application, can be on GitHub Pages or whatever is easiest.
+- Instructions (included in readme or similar) on any local build steps required.
+Due to API limitations (for the free version), we need to test this locally, rather than a publicly hosted site.

 ## Code review criteria